birth-outcomes/birth_outcomes_summary/our_study/design_plan.md

 > * Neonatal encephalopathy (NE), and specific types, like hypoxic ischaemic encephalopathy (HIE)
 > * Choroioamnionitis (intra-aminotic infection)
 > * Death
-> * Proxy measures/indicators of poor health - umbilical cord pH, Apgar, resuscitation, meconium-stained amniotic fluid, transfer to neonatal care services
+> * Indicators of poor health - umbilical cord pH, Apgar, resuscitation, meconium-stained amniotic fluid, transfer to neonatal care services
 >
-> Maternal outcomes include:
-> * Vaginal tearing or episiotomy
-> * Blood clots
-> * Urinary or anal incontinence
+> Maternal outcomes include vaginal tearing or episiotomy, blood clots, and urinary or anal incontinence
 >
 > **Outcome measurement** - some outcomes are quite clear cut, but others are harder to define, and may use proxy measures or combinations of measures
->
-> But those decisions will then be based on a number of factors (which many studies specifically focus on) like:
-> * pH
-> * <mark>finish</mark>

 ### Treatment/Intervention